Kambrian/HBTplus/README.md

 Besides, the VER*.param records the version number of HBT used, as well as the parameter values used.

 Each subhalo is labelled by a unique `TrackId`, which is fixed throughout its evolution history.
 So doing merger tree with HBT is straightforward: the progenitor/descendent of a subhalo at another snapshot is simply the subhalo labelled by the same `TrackId` at that time.
 The host halo of each subhalo is given by `HostId`, which is the index of the host halo in the order stored in the corresponding (FoF) halo catalogue.
 To facilitate fast retrieval of all the subhaloes in each host halo, the `/Membership/GroupedTrackIds` dataset in the file stores the list of subhaloes in each group (Note this is only available for the OpenMP version of HBT2). `Nbound` gives the number of bound particles in the subhalo. `Nbound=1` means the subhalo has been disrupted, so that only the most-bound particle is still tracked.
 The other properties should be self-explainatory.

+Notes on Peebles and Bullock spin parameters: these parameters are vaguely defined due to the ambiguity/lack of standard in the mass, radius, and energy of a subhalo.
+Use them with caution.
+If possible, use the `SpecificAngularMomentum` instead of the spin parameters.

 ## Reference
 For now, please cite the original [HBT paper](http://adsabs.harvard.edu/abs/2012MNRAS.427.2437H) if you use HBT in your work.
 We will soon have another paper coming out describing the new implementation here.